hvishwanath/slides/maglev-x/intro.md

 CI/CD tooling is not streamlined
 - *There is no specification of how this must happen*
-- *Any activity here will cause ripples almost in every area (registry cleanup, branching etc.,)*
+- *Any activity (brancing, registry cleanup etc.,) here will cause ripples almost in every area*

 Butterfly effect and blast radius
 - *Issue in one library/component will hold up the entire build*